izzyleung/izzyleung.github.io/README.md

 Sweet Blog O' Mine
 ===================
-This is the blog for Izzy Leung.
+This is the blog for Xiao Liang.